Healthy Life Trajectories Initiative (HeLTI): components

 The interdisciplinary teams are supported by joint funding from CIHR, the National Natural Science Foundation of China, Department of Biotechnology of India, and the Medical Research Council of South Africa.
 This international collaboration will enable comparative analysis of interventions, harmonized data, assessment of biological mechanisms and biological-environmental interactions in different populations, as well as sharing of expertise.
 It is this collaborative approach that will allow HeLTI to have greater impact than if studies were implemented as single-country projects.

 The following diagram illustrates the design of the Linked International Intervention Cohorts (LIIC):

 HeLTI Canadian Cohort

-An open funding opportunity has been launched to fund a HeLTI Interventional Cohort in Canada.
-This intervention cohort will align with the HeLTI LIIC as well as administratively supporting the HeLTI Office.
+In addition to the International cohorts, a HeLTI Interventional Cohort has also been funded in Canada.
+This intervention cohort aligns with the HeLTI LIIC as well as administratively supporting the HeLTI Office.
 This will further enhance the ability of the HeLTI LIIC collaboration to impact policy development and decision making in Canada, as well as globally.